-On the last school day of the week in the morning a Pastor will conduct a devotion to begin the day.
-At this time mission offerings will be collected, the envelopes will be attached weekly to your Monday Messenger.
+On the last school day of the week in the morning a Pastor will conduct a devotion in church.
+Chapel begins at 8:30 AM.
+Parents are welcome to attend.
+Look for chapel time announcements in the Monday Messenger.
+At this time mission offerings will be collected; the envelopes will be attached weekly to your Monday Messenger.
 Various mission projects are planned throughout the year.